hashicorp/vault/website/source/docs/config/index.html.md

 of the EC2 instance profile service to provide the credentials Vault will use to make DynamoDB API calls.
 Leaving the `access_key` and `secret_key` fields empty will cause Vault to attempt to retrieve credentials from the metadata service.

+#### Backend Reference: S3 (Community-Supported)

+For S3, the following options are supported:

+  * `bucket` (required) - The name of the S3 bucket to use.
+It must be provided, but it can also be sourced from the `AWS_S3_BUCKET` environment variable.

+  * `access_key` - (required) The AWS access key.
+It must be provided, but it can also be sourced from the `AWS_ACCESS_KEY_ID` environment variable.

+  * `secret_key` - (required) The AWS secret key.
+It must be provided, but it can also be sourced from the `AWS_SECRET_ACCESS_KEY` environment variable.

+  * `session_token` - (optional) The AWS session token.
+It can also be sourced from the `AWS_SESSION_TOKEN` environment variable.

+  * `endpoint` - (optional) An alternative (AWS compatible) S3 endpoint to use.
+It can also be sourced from the `AWS_S3_ENDPOINT` environment variable.

+  * `region` (optional) - The AWS region.
+It can be sourced from the `AWS_DEFAULT_REGION` environment variable and will default to "us-east-1" if not specified.

+If you are running your Vault server on an EC2 instance, you can also make use of the EC2 instance profile service to provide the credentials Vault will use to make S3 API calls.
+Leaving the `access_key` and `secret_key` fields empty will cause Vault to attempt to retrieve credentials from the metadata service.
+You are responsible for ensuring your instance is launched with the appropriate profile enabled.
+Vault will handle renewing profile credentials as they rotate.

 #### Backend Reference: MySQL (Community-Supported)